-2b1.1 Describe how the measure specifications (measure focus, target population, and exclusions) are consistent with the evidence cited in support of the measure focus (criterion 1c) and identify any differences from the evidence: The positive relationship between nursing staff skill mix and quality of patient care has been well demonstrated in a large body of research.
-Higher RN skill mix (a higher percentage of total nursing hours provided by RN), as a structure measure, is significantly associated with better patient outcomes.
+2b1.1 Describe how the measure specifications (measure focus, target population, and exclusions) are consistent with the evidence cited in support of the measure focus (criterion 1c) and identify any differences from the evidence: The positive relationship between nurse staffing and quality of patient care has been well demonstrated in a large body of research.
+Higher total nursing care hours per patient day and RN hours per patient day, as structure measures, are significantly associated with better patient outcomes.